 In 1805, Thomas Jefferson visited and wrote in his diary "I confine myself to the physical want of some good Montepulciano, this being a very favorite wine".

 Celebrated since Etruscan times, the grapes that make up Vino di Nobile grow only in vineyards surrounding the hill town.
 Pressed from the Sangiovese grape varietal, with the inception of a stricter set of laws and regulations, 50 years ago the wine was officially classified and rebranded Vino Nobile di Montepulciano

-That makes a wine-bar crawl my favorite activity.
-It gives the opportunity to taste the variety grown in many different terriors – or the soil, topography, and microclimate where the wine’s produced.
-As a pedestrian, it’s also a good thing – driving in town isn’t possible for travelers.
+That makes a wine-bar crawl my favorite activity here.
+It gives the opportunity to taste the variety grown in many different soils, topographys, and microclimates (terriors) where the wine's produced.
+As a pedestrian, it's also a good thing that driving in town isn't possible for travelers.
 In Italy the permissible blood alcohol level while driving is less than .5%, or one glass of wine, and the legal system has evolved from one that presumes guilt until proven innocent.